Intuit: 2010s

 On July 1, 2013, it announced an agreement to sell their Intuit Financial Services (IFS) business unit (formerly known as Digital Insight) to Thoma Bravo for more than $1.03 billion.
 On August 19, 2013, it announced that they had sold their Intuit Health business unit (formerly known as MedFusion) back to MedFusion's founder, Steve Malik.

 In August 2013, Intuit Inc. acquired tax planning software Good April for an undisclosed amount.
 On October 23, 2013, it acquired Level Up Analytics, a data consulting firm.
-On October 30, 2013,it acquired Full Slate, a developer of appointment scheduling software for small businesses.
+On October 30, 2013, it acquired Full Slate, a developer of appointment scheduling software for small businesses.
+In November 2013, Intuit acquired Prestwick Services, LLC, and incorporated TruPay into its Employee Management Solutions Division.

 In May 2014, Intuit Inc. bought Invitco to help bookkeepers put bill processing in the cloud.
 In May 2014, it acquired Check for approximately $360 million to offer bill pay across small business and personal finance products.
 In December 2014, it. acquired Acrede, UK-based provider of global, cross-border and cloud-based payroll services.

 In March 2015, Intuit Inc. acquired Playbook HR.

 In January 2016, Intuit Inc. announced an agreement to sell Demandforce to Internet Brands.
 On March 3, 2016, Intuit announced plans to sell Quicken to H.I.G.
 Capital.
 On March 8, 2016, it announced plans to sell Quickbase to private equity firm Welsh, Carson, Anderson & Stowe.
+In October 2016, Intuit acquired Bankstream to integrate direct bank feeds into QuickBooks.